marc-jones/phd_thesis/content/06_materials_and_methods/01_methods.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/self_clustering.png}
-\caption{\textbf{A bimodal distribution of self-clustering probabilities necessitates the use of a threshold to visualise the probabilities}}{The density curves presented here represent the self-clustering probabilities calculated from a single SOM.
+\caption{{A bimodal distribution of self-clustering probabilities necessitates the use of a threshold to visualise the probabilities}}{The density curves presented here represent the self-clustering probabilities calculated from a single SOM.
 The clustering coefficient